DryCreamer/passport-saml-EntraID/README.md

 We will need to remember the names of these to put into the actual 'Profile' and "Home' pages

-# Edting the webpages to display what we've pulled from SAMLResponse and put into the 'profile' object
+# Edting the .JADE Webpages

+To display what we've pulled from SAMLResponse and put into the 'profile' object
+	We are gonna make jaces to:
+ 	home.jade
+  	profile.jade

 Open up app/view/home.jade
 You see the line: h1 Hello, #{user.firstName}